tloimu/valheim-mod-todo/ValheimModToDo/Package/README.md

 Reasons not to use this mod:

- - Moving items to/from you inventory and container does not automatically update the to-do list
  - Moving the to-do list panel or clicking the **Clear All** button is only available when inventory is open
  - Player inventory and the to-do list panel go on top of each other unless player moves the panel
  - Restarting the game will clear the to-do list